 With two minutes, 17 seconds remaining in the third quarter against the LeBron James-less Los Angeles Lakers, Curry picked off a pass thrown by Kyle Kuzma, and absolutely no one was going to challenge him on the other end.
 Not in a 36-point game on TNT, anyway.

 So, the 6-foot-3 point guard took one dribble before looking over his right shoulder and then another before looking over his left.
 The path was clear for the 3-point specialist to actually throw down a rare dunk, except it never happened.

-Then, after getting up immediately, he chased down the ball next to Warriors teammate Andre Iguodala, got it back, and heaved a corner 3-point attempt, something the marksman nails at a high clip.
+After getting up immediately, he chased down the ball next to Warriors teammate Andre Iguodala, got it back, and heaved a corner 3-point attempt, something the marksman nails at a high clip.
+But he missed everything.

 For all of the miraculous things he does with a basketball, it's safe to call this the worst 10 seconds of his basketball career.
-Or, at the very least, it's the funniest because he thankfully did not get hurt when he fell.
+Or, at the very least, it's the funniest blooper because he thankfully did not get hurt when he fell.

 "Back-to-back hilarious plays.
 It happens to the best of us...
 You see like a kid walk into a candy store with the whole half court empty.
 I was going to try something real nice that I haven't tried before.
 The Lord wouldn't let me do it."

 Curry, who scored 11 points and dished out 12 assists in the 130-111 win against the Western Conference foe, would absolutely get another chance to show the world his dunking skills on a fast break.
 It just wasn't in the cards on this night.

 You better believe Steph's teammates Kevin Durant, Klay Thompson, and Draymond Green all gave him a hard time on the team's trip back to the Bay Area, too, because social media had a field day.